 consumerism.
 Since coming to GDAE in the summer of 2001,

-he has worked on the texts Environmental and Natural
+he has co-authored Environmental and Natural

 Resource Economics: A Contemporary Approach and Microeconomics in Context, including writing